Print (PDF) - On this page / på denna sida - On the Hudson, Saturday, October 20

 American subject and described American scenery.

-Mr. Downing has mentioned to me Horace Mann, as one
+Mr. Downing has mentioned to me Horace

-the future, as an individual who has brought about by
+effectually labored for the future, as an individual who

-his enthusiasm and determination a great reform in the
+a great reform in the field of instruction,

-schools.
-It appears that the reformers and lecturers
+appears that the reformers and lecturers who

-America and arouse its ideal, come from the Northern
+and arouse its ideal, come from the Northern

 States, from New England, and in particular from

-Massachusetts, the oldest home of the Pilgrims and
+Massachusetts, the oldest home of the Pilgrims

-the Puritans.
+and the Puritans.

-Mr. Downing has drawn up for me a proposed route of
+Mr. Downing has drawn up for me a proposed

-his friends in the different states.
-I still had a
+with letters to his friends in the different states.

-deal to say to you about my happiness in being here,
+I still had a deal to say to you about my happiness

-my happiness in the new vitality which seems given to
+in being here, my happiness in the new vitality

-me, although I feel that the outer life is a little
+which seems given to me, although I feel that the

-wearisome sometimes; and I expect to have to pay
+expect to have to pay for it one of these days.

-for it one of these days.
-But ah! how few there are
+But ah! how few there are who have to complain

-who have to complain of having too many objects of
+of having too many objects of interest, of

-interest, of experiencing too much good will!
+experiencing too much good will!

 << prev. page << föreg. sida << >> nästa sida >> next page >>